wesoree/OOP-Project/README.md

 ### **Submission Rejection Date: April 15**

 **NOTE:**
-- Your **entire project will receive a mark of zero** if **any of the first four milestones are not submitted** by the rejection date.
+- Your **entire project will not receive a mark and is considered incomplete** if **any of the first four milestones are not submitted** by the rejection date.
 - For your project to be marked, you must submit **all four milestones** and at least **one of the six submissions** of Milestone 5 **before the rejection date**.

 ---